 dpkg --set-selections <<myselections

-just set the selection state on the requested packages.
-You
+set the selection state on the requested packages.
+You will need some

-will need some other application to actually download and
+other application to actually download and install the requested pack-

-install the requested packages.
-For example, run dselect and
+ages.
+For example, run dselect and choose "Install".

-Ordinarily, you will find that dselect(8) provides a more conve-
+Ordinarily, you will find that dselect(8) provides a more convenient

 --no-act usually gives less information than might be helpful.